tmurvv/TTTJobBoard/README.md

+This website is a generic version of the InnoTech College JobBoard adapted for the take2tech.ca marketing website.
-InnoTech College JobBoard created for graduates of InnoTech College, Alberta, Canada Designed and Developed by Tisha Murvihill, www.take2tech.ca
+Designed and Developed by Tisha Murvihill, www.take2tech.ca

 August, 2018